fzerorubigd/expand/README.md

 also there is a compiler build tag for getting home dir, not checking the GOOS variable.

+*WARNING* : I TEST IT ONLY ON Linux!

 ## Usage

 #### func  HomeDir